HMIS Version 5.5 Rollout

 We have released a Reports Guide to help agencies understand how the reports generate data.
 This document can be found on our Document Library page.

-Currently, we have achieved an implementation rate of 73 percent for emergency shelter programs (total of 2632), 70 percent for transitional housing programs (total of 5113), and 74 percent for permanent housing programs (total of 7398).
+As of September 2014, we have achieved an implementation rate of 65 percent for emergency shelter programs, 67 percent for transitional housing programs and 83 percent for permanent housing programs.

 Below is a graph of our recent implementation rates: